blitz-js/blitz/USER_GUIDE.md

 ### Create Your Blitz App

 1. `npm install -g blitz` or `yarn global add blitz`
-2. Run `blitz new myAppName` to create a new blitz app in the `myAppName` directory
+2. Run `blitz new myAppName` to create a new TypeScript blitz app in the `myAppName` directory.
+Alternatively, run `blitz new myAppName --js` to create a JavaScript blitz app
 3. `cd myAppName`
 4. `blitz start`
 5. View your baby app at [http://localhost:3000](http://localhost:3000)